zbmed-semtec/hybrid-doc-relevance-training/hybrid-post-word2doc2vec-doc-relevance/README.md

 Make sure to move all precision (class distribution wise) and gain files to separate folders before executing this script.

-First you need to make a new directory (let's call it `TableFrame`).
+Putting it simply, first you need to make a new directory (let's call it `TableFrame`).
 Then you need to transfer the results of all hyperparameter sets corresponding to one of the evaluation quantities to this new directory.
-For example, if you want a table-form of the average results based on nDCG scores for all hyperparameter sets, please copy-paste all ndcg_0.tsv to ndcg_17.tsv files (and only these files not any additional file) in directory `TableFrame`.

-If you are running the code from the code folder, run the compilation script as:
+For example, if you want a table-form of the average results based on nDCG scores for all hyperparameter sets, please copy-paste all ndcg_0.tsv to ndcg_17.tsv files (**and only these files not any additional file**) to the directory `TableFrame`.
+Then you may run the compilation script as:

 ```
 python3 table-presentation-of-results/show_avg.py -i TableFrame/ -o TableFrame/results_gain.tsv
 ```

+So the table-form of the average results based on nDCG scores for all hyperparameter sets are sored in file path `TableFrame/results_gain.tsv`.

-NOTE: Please do not forget to put a `'/'` at the end of the input file path.
-Execute the above script for both gain and precision results.
+**NOTE: Please do not forget to put a `'/'` at the end of the input file path.
+Execute the above script for both gain and precision results.**